mguterl/thermometer/README.md

 It assumes that communication with the Arduino is done via the serial port and a specific command structure is being used.

+* API wrapper for reading the current temperature from the sensor
+* Storage API for capturing temperatures
+* Fake implementations in order to faciliate easier testing
+* Command line interface for capturing temperatures
+* HTTP / JSON API for accessing data from the storage API
+* Basic charts built with highcharts for visualizing data from the HTTP / JSON API
+* Code for the Arduino that responds to commands sent via the serialport for reading the temperature sensor

 ## Usage

 ```python